m0wer/joinmarket-v2/DOCS.md

 **Rationale**: The maker already signed this transaction, so it's valid from their perspective.
 Whether the broadcast succeeds or propagates is not the maker's concern.

+**DoS Considerations**:
+- A malicious peer could spam `!push` messages with invalid data
+- **Mitigation**: Generic per-peer rate limiting (see Rate Limiting section) prevents this from being a significant attack vector
+- **Trade-off**: We intentionally do NOT validate session state to maintain protocol simplicity and compatibility with reference implementation
+- The rate limiter is the primary defense against !push abuse

 #### Fallback Mechanism

 If the chosen maker fails to broadcast (transaction not seen on network within timeout):